jezen/jezenthomas.com/posts/2020/how-i-write-elm-applications.md

 `updatePersonalInformation` function, and we get this bigger lens by composing the three smaller lenses together.

-We can write these functions with a handy library called [`elm-monocle`][0], and they would look something like the following:
+We can write these functions with a handy library called [`elm-monocle`][0] (and of course other libraries are available), and they would look something like the following:

 ```elm
 import Monocle.Compose